dfsp-spirit/NeuroFormats.jl/README.md

 ### Example 1: Cortical thickness on a brain mesh

-This example shows how to load a FreeSurfer brain mesh with per-vertex data and visualize it in Julia using GLMakie:
+The following example shows how to load a FreeSurfer brain mesh with per-vertex data and visualize it in Julia using NeuroFormats and GLMakie.
+If you do not have `GLMakie` installed, install it with `Pkg.add()` as described for `NeuroFormats` above.

 ```julia
 using NeuroFormats